nickjackolaisen/BusinessInitiaitive/_posts/sections/business model/2023-10-17-monetization_strategies.md

 Airbnb is an online marketplace that allows people to rent out their homes or apartments to travelers.

-The company uses dynamic pricing to adjust its prices based on demand, resulting in increased revenue for hosts.
+The company uses <a href="/pricing-strategy/dynamic-pricing/" target="_blank">dynamic pricing</a> to adjust its prices based on demand, resulting in increased revenue for hosts.

 As of 2021, [Airbnb has over 4 million hosts](https://news.airbnb.com/company-facts/) who have hosted over 900 million guests since the company's founding in 2008.